 An angle grinder is a versatile power tool that can be used for a variety of tasks, from cleaning away stubborn dirt or old paint to slicing up tiles or cutting out mortar – you simply need to attach the right kind of disc for the job.

 Angle grinders rotate at incredibly high speeds (as much as 12,000rpm) and the sharp blades can also cause sparks when they come into contact with metal, so you need to take proper precautions before using one.

 - Make sure you buy your angle grinder from a reputable dealer, and follow the manufacturer’s instructions carefully.

 - It’s important to register a new angle grinder with the manufacturer so that you can be contacted if a safety notice or recall is required.
 It also makes it easier for you to return a faulty product or order a repair.
-To register any of your appliances, regardless of age, visit Register My Appliance.
+To register any of your appliances, regardless of age, visit our Product Registration page.